 Do you know who you are doing business with?
-Sure, you might be able to google the name of the company and the person you are interacting with to check the legitimacy of the company.
-But do you truly know who operates the business, where the money really goes and who pulls the strings behind the scenes?
+Sure, you might be able to google the name of the company and the person you are interacting with to check the legitimacy of the company, but do you truly know, Who operates the business?
+Where the money really goes? & Who calls the shots behind the scenes?

 Conducting due diligence check allows you to truly understand who the owner of the corporation might be and who the final beneficiary is for the transaction that is being conducted.

 Beside legal obligations, there are social and ethical responsibilities to know the ultimate beneficial owner (UBO) of companies you conduct business with.

 Why is it important to conduct a company check?